raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 See this [forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=245931) about UAS and how to add [usb-storage.quirks](https://www.kernel.org/doc/html/v5.0/admin-guide/kernel-parameters.html) to workaround this issue.

 ### Update the bootloader
-* From a standard Raspbian SD card boot:
+* From a standard Raspberry Pi OS SD card boot:
 ```
 sudo apt update
 sudo apt full-upgrade